 Even though we trekked along diligently, that didn’t mean we were fast.
-About a half-dozen people passed us as we made our way slowly but surely to the top of the mountain.
-However, many did seem to be in much better shape than us.
+About a half-dozen people passed us as we made our way slowly but surely to the top of the Gros Morne Mountain.
+However, many did seem to be in much better shape than us, probably locals that did this for fun.
 Buddy swears one guy had calves the size of his torso, and another told us he was hitch-hiking around the world.
 No big deal.

 Top of the World

-Once we finally made it to the top, I was ecstatic.
+Once we finally made it to the peak of Gros Morne Mountain, I was ecstatic.
 We had dragged ourselves up 806 m (2,644 ft)!
 Another couple offered to take our photo next to the sign, and my smile would make you think I just won the lotto.
 I felt so proud for pushing myself more than I had ever before.

 The top was just rocks.
 Although it felt great to be at the summit of the second largest mountain in Newfoundland, there wasn’t much to see unless you ventured to the edges.
 After a short visit with the other hikers, we started on our long journey down – with more of those great views!

 Initially our trail was rock, but eventually it turned into a wooden boardwalk trail with stairs and I was beaming.
-This would be so much easier on the way down!
+The hike down Gros Morne Mountain would be so much easier!